Configuration Management

 • Dot notation allows deep access: cfg.Get("database.host")

-• Type-safe accessors: String, Int, Bool, etc., plus generic Get[T], GetOr[T], GetE[T] for custom types
+• Typed accessors: String, Int, Bool, etc., plus Get[T], GetOr[T], GetE[T] for a fixed set of convertible types (use struct binding for nested config shapes)

 • Context validation: Both Load() and Dump() methods validate that context is not nil